taosu0216/BetterCmdTab/README.md

 ## Why

-macOS's built-in Cmd+Tab switches apps, not windows.
+macOS's built-in ⌘+Tab switches apps, not windows.
 Third-party alternatives either cost money (Witch, Contexts) or feel heavy and have not adopted Liquid Glass.
 BetterCmdTab is a single menu-bar agent that boots in milliseconds, draws with the system Liquid Glass material on macOS 26, and ships with no subscription, no license key, and no analytics.

 ## Features

 - **Two layouts** — classic vertical list, or a grid of app icons with spatial arrow-key navigation.
-- **Window-level switching** — `` Cmd+ ` `` cycles the windows of the frontmost app.
+- **Window-level switching** — `` ⌘+ ` `` cycles the windows of the frontmost app.
 Works on every app.
 - **Letter-prefix jump** — start typing the first letters of an app name to reorder the list and jump to the match.
 - **Quick actions on the highlighted row** — quit, close window, minimize, hide, all without leaving the switcher.
 - **Liquid Glass backdrop on macOS 26**, NSVisualEffectView fallback below.